In 2009, the local mill shut down two machines, spitting nearly 400 workers into the dirt.

 But it built this whole damn town,

-400 people out of work, all because of some corporate jerk
+400 people out of work today, all because of some corporate jerk.

-A community ground into pulp, people moved or lost all hope.
+A community's been ground into pulp, people moved or just lost all hope.

-Shut the gates, and leave it all behind.
+Shut those gates, and leave it all behind.

 We stood there staring down that chain,